 Make Your Social Media Fundraising Personal

 While many non-profit organizations use social media as a one-way means of communication, social media is about interaction with your supporters.
 Stand out among organizations by personalizing responses to your posts as a strategy for fundraising on social media.
 If there is a crowdfunding campaign that is being promoted on social media and someone responds to the post, respond back quickly and directly to what they are saying and end it with a link to start a crowdfunding campaign.
-If someone is sharing the story on how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
-Turning posts into a conversation is one way to build relationships with your supporters, which can also lead into piquing their interest towards supporting your cause or getting involved with your organization.
+If someone is sharing the story of how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
+Turning posts into a conversation is one way to build relationships with your supporters, which can also lead to piquing their interest in supporting your cause or getting involved with your organization.

 Use Brand Ambassadors as the Face of Your Cause

 Another powerful idea to implement with your social media fundraising strategy is to partner with a brand ambassador or ambassadors.
-Celebrities, famous faces and social media personalities come with ample social media followers, which serves as a great opportunity to build your own following.
+Celebrities, famous faces, and social media personalities come with ample social media followers, which serves as a great opportunity to build your own following.
 When your brand ambassadors share the reasons why they support and volunteer with your nonprofit organization, it serves as a reminder to encourage others to donate or volunteer with your organization, as well.
 If your organization is selling branded merchandise, simply posting a picture of your ambassador wearing one of your t-shirts and linking to your eCommerce store can bring in sales.

 Strategize Signature Social Media Fundraising Campaigns

 Some of the most successful fundraising events have been because of a signature social media fundraising campaign.
-Some examples that you probably recognize include the Movember Foundation, which asks supporters to grow a mustache or beard in November to raise awareness for men’s health issues and the Ice Bucket Challenge, which is hosted by the ALS foundation to bring awareness to ALS.
+Some examples that you probably recognize include the Movember Foundation, which asks supporters to grow a mustache or beard in November to raise awareness for men’s health issues, and the Ice Bucket Challenge, which is hosted by the ALS Foundation to bring awareness to ALS.
 Both were successful because they used a strong social media presence coupled with nonprofit crowdfunding campaigns.

 - Coin a hashtag: During your posts, consistently use a hashtag that is specific to your cause or campaign.
-Coupling your hashtag with more popular hashtags, such as #charity, #donate, #dogood, #philanthropy or others that are trending.
+Coupling your hashtag with more popular hashtags, such as #charity, #donate, #dogood, #philanthropy, or others that are trending.